Tasha876/Notetaker/README.md

 <a name="Next"></a>
 ## 7. Next Steps
 * Definitely add functionality to allow users to modify saved notes.
-* Imporove UI and UI colour-pallette.
+* Improve UI and UI colour-palette.

 <a name="Authors"></a>
-## 8. Authors and Aknowledgement
+## 8. Authors and Acknowledgement

 This project was created entirely by [Tasha876](https://github.com/Tasha876).